 Ildiko Susany is an actor and filmmaker based in Vancouver, Canada.
 As an actor, Ildiko has appeared in Netflix’s Lost in Space and Syfy’s Deadly Class.
 She is represented by The Characters Talent Agency.

 Ildiko’s theatre credits include: Babes in the Woods (Don’t Look Away/Redline Productions), A Man With Five Children (Darlinghurst Theatre Company), Henry V (Bell Shakespeare Company), The Players (Bell Shakespeare Company), Asylum (Apocalypse Theatre Company), A View From Moving Windows (Riverside Theatres).
 Ildiko’s online credits include: Fragments of Friday (Endemol Productions).
 Ildiko’s playwriting credits include: The Day the Galaxy Inevitably Exploded and Died which was shortlisted in Queensland Theatre Company’s Young Playwrights Program.
 She produced and performed in this play for Backbone Youth Arts’ 2high Festival and the Sydney Fringe Festival where it was nominated for the Best of Theatre Award.
 Ildiko has also worked in various short films, commercials and voice overs.

 Emily is a Sydney based actor, singer and dancer.
 A 2014 NIDA acting grad, Emily has worked across theatre, music, film and TV.
-Theatre credits include ‘Julius Caesar’(Calphunia/Octavius) and ‘A Midsummer Night’s Dream’ (Hermia), Bell Shakespeare; ’Kill Climate Deniers’, Griffin Theatre; ‘BU21’ (Thalissa) Old 505, Outhouse Theatre Co; and ‘Brown Skin Girls’ with BlackBirds at Griffin’s BATCH festival 2018 and WITS Festival Fatale 2016.
+Theatre credits include ‘Julius Caesar’(Calphunia/Octavius) and ‘A Midsummer Night’s Dream’ (Hermia), Bell Shakespeare; ’Kill Climate Deniers’, Griffin Theatre; ‘I’m With Her’, Darlinghurst Theatre and ‘Brown Skin Girls’ with BlackBirds at the Old Fitz theatre, 2019 and Griffin’s BATCH festival 2018.
+An accomplished singer, Emily is versed in musical theatre and her credits include ‘Caroline, Or Change’ (Dotty/Radio 2) Hayes Theatre and ‘Oklahoma’ (Curly) Black Swan Theatre Co.
+2020.

 Emily trained full time with Danceworld Studios in 2011 and currently teaches and performs regularly with Retrosweat, the 80ties aerobic workout.

 Jack graduated from the Victorian College of the Arts (VCA) with a Bachelor of Dramatic Art in 2010.
 He has performed in a variety of film, video and television roles, including Neighbours.

-His stage credits include the titular role in Macbeth in 2014 for Bell Shakespeare as part of their Players Collective at the Sydney Opera House.
+His stage credits include the titular role in Macbeth for Bell Shakespeare as part of their Players Collective at the Sydney Opera House.

 He has also performed as “Waterman/Archie” in Infinity Chaser, and as “Ricko/Glen” in A Property of the Clan for Don’t Look Away Theatre.